andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - Incorrect: Cognito User Pools - managed by AWS so it does not meet the scenario criteria
   - Lambda authorizer:
     - Two types:
-      - Token based -> eceives the caller’s identity in a bearer token - JWT or OAUTH
+      - Token based -> receives the caller’s identity in a bearer token - JWT or OAUTH
       - Request parameter-based -> receives the caller’s identity in a combination of headers, query string parameters, stageVariables, and $context variables.
     - Cross-Account Lambda Authorizer -> to use an AWS Lambda function from an AWS account that is different from the one in which you created your Lambda authorizer function
   - Scenario: how to deploy an AWS Lambda function that requires significant CPU utilization?